| |

 Now you know why in Leviticus 23:11 the waving of the First Fruits, and the beginning of the Omer count is the 16th of Nisan, the day after the 1st miqra of Unleavened Bread and NOT the weekly Shabbat which can be up to 6 days later!
 It is the counting of the 50 days that is important, not the counting of Shabbats.
 The counting of the 50 days to Shavuot begins on 16 Nisan in complete harmony with and commemoration of the day the Israelis began counting the days from their exodus from Egypt!

 (And now it should also make sense to you why Bible translators, including David Stern in his "Complete Jewish Bible", quoted above for Leviticus 23:15-21, use the word "weeks" instead of "Shabbats" in verses 15 and 16.
-Indeed the original Hebrew actually says "Shabbatot" (plural for "Shabbat")!
-It is because it is the counting of 50 days that is important and therefore the instruction really is to "count weeks", not "count Sabbaths".
-In Hebrew, a variation of "Shabbat" can mean (for example): "to cease", "the 7th day", "a week", "a group of seven" (as in 7 years), or one of the miqra.
+Indeed the original Hebrew actually says "Shabbatot" (plural for "Shabbat", but meaning "weeks", not the "counting of weekly Shabbats")!
+It is because it is the counting of 50 days that is important and therefore the instruction really is to "count weeks of 7 days", not "count Sabbaths".
+In Hebrew, a variation of "Shabbat" can mean (for example): "to cease", "the 7th day", "a week", "a group of seven" (as in 7 years, see Leviticus 25:8), or one of the miqra.
 Even the Tanach, written by Jewish rabbis, uses the word "weeks" in these same verses clearly for the same reason.)

-Now it is demonstrable that in the year of the Exodus, 1447 BCE, the 16th of Abib (Nisan) WAS a Sunday, (see "Wheel of Stars", Roth, 2010), and therefore the giving of the Torah was a Sunday as well!
+Now it is demonstrable that in the year of the Exodus, 1447 BCE, the 16th of Abib (Nisan) WAS a Sunday, and therefore the giving of the Torah was a Sunday as well!
 But this juxtaposition of the events and the day of the week does not happen every year!
 This is because the Hebrew calendar is Lunar-Solar, which means months are determined by the New Moon, and the months are balanced to the solar year, equinox to equinox.
-Because a lunar synodic period is a little over 29.5 days, sometimes, rarely, the alternating 29 and 30 days does not work and there must be two consecutive 30 day months.
-Therefore the first day of the Hebrew month is not always on the same day of the week, and the middle of the month, the 15th, is also not always the same day of the week.
+Because a lunar synodic period is a little over 29.5 days, sometimes, rarely, the alternating 29 and 30 days does not work and there must be two consecutive 30 day months or even two consecutive 29-day months!

 Today, the accepted rabbinic (halakhic) calendar carries with it the date of First Fruits as the 16th of Nisan, however it ALWAYS has Shavuot on the 6th of Sivan after the counting of the Omer.
 But this should not be the rule!
 Since there are TWO new moons between the 14th of Nisan and the 6th of Sivan, there are two opportunities for that rare extra day to be required to begin the next month on the proper day.
 Therefore, it is possible for Shavuot to fall on the 5th of Sivan, as it did in 2011.
 (In 2011, Iyar required that rare 30th day to keep the new moon and the full moon on the proper days.
-The published rabbinic calendar did not reflect this correction, and is an example how today’s calculated Hebrew calendar with its associated "rules" is sometimes not right!)
+The published rabbinic calendar did not reflect this correction, and is an example how today"s calculated Hebrew calendar with its associated "rules" is sometimes not right!)
+Also, it is possible that the two intervening months before Sivan could have 29 days each, so the 50th day count would end up on the 7th of Sivan!

 And finally, if you are still not convinced that the beginning of the Omer count is on 16 Nisan, please consider the words of Flavius Josephus (Josephus ben Mattathias).
 Josephus lived in the 1st century CE, in the generation which followed the crucifixion and resurrection of the Messiah.
 He was of the royal line of priests, (The Works of Flavius Josephus, Vol 1, Whiston, 1854, pg 7), and thoroughly documented the conduct of Jewish life of his time and of his ancestry.
 In his "Antiquities of the Jews" he writes:

 So here is Josephus, writing to us almost 2000 years ago, that Firstfruits is the 16th of the month of Nisan!
-Yet still today many argue Leviticus 23:11 means the waving of the Firstftuits is on the day after the weekly Sabbath.
+Yet still today many argue Leviticus 23:11 means the waving of the Firstfruits is on the day after the weekly Sabbath!
 As shown here, that simply cannot be the case.

 Conclusion.
 At the onset of this article was posed the question "When do we start counting the Omer?"
 The answer is: On the 16th of Nisan.
 Though it was not simple obtaining that answer, it should now be clear.
 Not only can we see it for ourselves by a careful review of Leviticus 23, but also by a careful study of Exodus 19, and we can consider a valuable ancient record, that of Josephus, which confirms this is the case.